JudahJacinth/Portfolio/README.md

 # Judah's Personal Portfolio

 ## Introduction
-This is to build a website that reflects the values of Judah, while being representative of the skills and value he can bring to the world.
+This is to build a website 💻 that reflects the values of Judah, while being representative of the skills and value he can bring to the world 🌎

 ## Tech Stack for the Website
 - HTML 5